Row Level Security

 Security Policies

-A security policy is a rule that says "this group of users may (or may not) perform these operations on records that match these conditions, and they may (or may not) see these fields."
+A security policy is a rule that says "this group of users may perform these operations on records that match these conditions, may see these fields, and may trigger these workflows."
 You can define as many policies as you need on a single table, and Tadabase combines them automatically.

-Step 1 — Who the Policy Applies To
+Step 1 — Who can use this access?

 Pick which kind of user this policy targets: